Flight-Free-UK/flight_free_uk_website/source/posts_travel/six-weeks-in-britain.html.markdown

 After a delicious meal out with the very friendly Czech couple I’d met in my dorm, and a tipple of Becherovka, I caught the sleeper train back south to base camp.
 Less than 24 hours later all my stuff was washed and repacked, ready for my next adventure: a weekend being a roadie at [David’s Tent festival](https://www.davidstent.net/uk-summer-festival) in West Sussex.

-> "Less than 24 hours later all my stuff was washed and repacked, ready for my next adventure."
+> Less than 24 hours later all my stuff was washed and repacked, ready for my next adventure.

 I’ve volunteered at this festival pretty much every year for the last five years, and it’s always one of the highlights of my year: helping the bands on and off stage, sorting out equipment, and being on hand to help with any problems.
 I always have a good laugh with the backstage team, and there’s an incredible community among the hundreds of volunteers.
 And of course, the music is awe-inspiring.
 After a wonderful five days it was back to base camp again to organise the next two weeks before the family gathering.